DauntingDruid/cerebra-ui/Readme_Security.md

 ## Step 3: Step 5: Run the System Locally

-Once user has added your .env file with the Cloudflare keys:
+Once user has added the .env file with the Cloudflare keys:

 ```bash
 # Install dependencies